pnp/sp-dev-fx-webparts/samples/react-multilist-grid/README.md

 > Include any additional steps as needed.

 ## Features

-An SPFx Webpart that uses React, Office-UI-Fabric, and Redux to let users edit list data from multiple Webs and Multiple Sites in a single grid.
+An SPFx Web part that uses React, Office-UI-Fabric, and Redux to let users edit list data from multiple Webs and Multiple Sites in a single grid.

 Usage: